HypaThonk-DiGist/Thonk-M-P-C/README.md

 3) Chemistry

-It starts with a simple proof on New Year's Day and the cycle for every subject becomes 3 days.
+It starts with a simple proof on New Year's Day and the cycles through 3 days for every subject.

 Each day, you will learn/read about a mindblowing fact or theorem!

-## Guide
-The PDF will be uploaded soon.
-Meanwhile, you can look the preview version.

-The title for the day's fact/theorem will contain a hyperlink to a related article.